jjwjj/discordllm/SETUP.md

 Paste the corresponding keys/tokens in the correct places, and save the file.

+**B.**  Navigate to the bot source code folder:

+$ cd /home/ec2-user/discordbot/src

-**B.** you will need to change the permissions on the shell files to be executable from the command line.
+**C.** you will need to change the permissions on the shell files to be executable from the command line.

 $ chmod 755 *.sh

-**C.** Run the setup script:
+**D.** Run the setup script:

 $ ./setup.sh

-**D.** Now if everything has gone according to plan, you should be able to use your bot.
+**E.** Now if everything has gone according to plan, you should be able to use your bot.
+First we will create a new screen (if you didn't do so in step #6).
+If you have already created it, then connect to it.

+$ screen -S mybot

+or if it is already running

+$ screen -r mybot

+Now start a virtual environment

+$ source /home/ec2-user/discordbot/bin/activate

+Navigate to the bot source code folder:

+$ cd /home/ec2-user/discordbot/src

+You can run the bot as follows:

+$ ./runbot.sh